-Firebase Alternative: Codehooks for Webhooks & Automations
+Firebase Alternative for AI Agents: Webhooks & Automations

 Why Developers Look for Firebase Alternatives